SSWConsulting/SSW.Rules.Content/rules/have-a-google-places-entry/rule.md

 ---

-With Google's [increased emphasis on local search](https://googleblog.blogspot.com/2010/10/place-search-faster-easier-way-to-find.html) and [promoting local services](http://www.seobook.com/localization), it is important that companies have a Google My Business entry so that their businesses can be found easily in searches.
-[Add your business](https://business.google.com/locations).
+With Google's [increased emphasis on local search](https://googleblog.blogspot.com/2010/10/place-search-faster-easier-way-to-find.html) and [promoting local services](http://www.seobook.com/localization), it is important that companies have a **Google My Business** entry so that their businesses can be found easily in searches.

+Login using you business administrator account and [add your business](https://business.google.com/locations).

 <!--endintro-->